-Not only did John Woo’s “Mission Impossible 2” add another notch to Tom Cruise’s belt of action blockbusters, but it was also the highest grossing film of 2000.
-Both shot and set in Sydney, the film features a number of recognisable locations such as the Sydney Opera House, Mrs Macquarie’s Chair, and the Harbour Bridge.
+Not only did John Woo’s Mission: Impossible II add another notch to Tom Cruise’s arsenal of action blockbusters, but it was also the highest grossing film of 2000.
+Set in and shot in Sydney, the film features a number of the city’s most recognisable locations, such as the Sydney Opera House, Mrs Macquarie’s Chair, and the Harbour Bridge.
 However, perhaps the most significant Sydney location to feature in Mission: Impossible II is Bare Island, located just off La Perouse in Botany Bay.
-The small island’s rugged coastline and disused military base serve as the secretive and heavily fortified lair of rogue agent Sean Ambrose (Dougray Scott).
-Relive the thrilling sequence in which Cruise and Scott race around Bare Island on motorbikes, before tackling each other as their bikes collide in mid-air.
-It goes without saying that this is one reenactment you shouldn’t try at home.
+The small island’s rugged coastline and former military base served as the secretive and heavily fortified lair of rogue agent Sean Ambrose, played by Dougray Scott.
+Imagine how the thrilling sequence in which Cruise and Scott race around Bare Island on motorbikes played out… but it goes without saying that this is one reenactment you shouldn’t try at home.

 Released in 2010, Tomorrow, When the War Began is the film adaptation of the best-selling novel by John Marsden.
 The plot follows a small group of teenagers who are forced to defend their fictional hometown of Wirrawee from a mysterious invasion.
 Although the Blue Mountains, Maitland, and the Luskintyre bridge all make appearances, most scenes in this movie were shot in the Hunter Valley.
-The town of Raymond Terrace was a principal filming location, with its quiet King Street being transformed into the perilous Main Street of Wirrawee.
-If you’re looking for burnt-out rubble and debris, however, you might be disappointed; the film’s two climactic explosions (of a house and, later, of a bridge) were both filmed at Terrey Hills in Sydney.
+The town of Raymond Terrace was a principal filming location, with its quiet King Street transformed into the perilous Main Street of Wirrawee.
+The film’s two climactic explosions (of a house and, later, of a bridge) however, were both filmed at Terrey Hills in Sydney.

 Many people would argue that Crocodile Dundee is about as Australian as a film can get.
-This 1986 classic was filmed in both New York City and Australia, with the remote Queensland town of McKinlay lending its pub, Walkabout Creek Hotel, as a location for many laugh-out-loud moments.
-However, the film’s iconic outback scenes (for instance, when Mick subdues a water buffalo and kills a snake with his bare hands) were filmed in the Northern Territory’s beautiful Kakadu National Park.
-Dundee fanatics should note that two key scenes were filmed at Ubirr, a massive bit of rock overlooking a floodplain, and Gunlom, where our hero shows off his spearfishing skills.
-But, film aside, both of these places are well worth a visit in their own right; Ubirr for its sweeping views and wealth of Indigenous paintings, and Gunlom for its idyllic waterfall and swimming hole.
+This 1986 classic was filmed in both New York City and Australia, with the remote Queensland town of McKinlay lending its pub, Walkabout Creek Hotel, as a primary location.
+However, the film’s iconic Outback scenes (for instance, when Mick subdues a water buffalo and kills a snake with his bare hands) were filmed in the Northern Territory’s beautiful Kakadu National Park.
+Dundee fanatics will note that two key scenes were filmed at Ubirr and Gunlom.
+Film credentials aside, both of these locations are well worth a visit in their own right: Ubirr for its sweeping views and gallery of Indigenous Australian art; and Gunlom for its idyllic waterfall and swimming hole.

-This epic war film boasts a star-studded cast which includes the likes of Sean Penn, George Clooney, John Cusack, Jared Leto, Adrien Brody and John Travolta.
-Although director Terrence Malick originally planned to shoot the film on the historic battlefields of Guadalcanal (Solomon Islands), malaria concerns and logistical issues meant that most scenes were actually filmed in the Daintree Rainforest and Bramston Beach, both in north Queensland.
+This epic war film boasts a star-studded cast, which includes the likes of Sean Penn, George Clooney, John Cusack, Jared Leto, Adrien Brody and John Travolta.
+Director Terrence Malick has originally planned to shoot the film on the historic battlefields of Guadalcanal (in the Solomon Islands), but malaria concerns and logistical issues meant that most scenes were actually filmed in the Daintree Rainforest and Bramston Beach, in north Queensland.
 Even if you haven’t seen this award-winning movie, there’s a good chance that these breathtaking locations will make you want to.